hasura/graphql-engine/docs/graphql/manual/migrations/migrations-setup/new-hasura.rst

 For the endpoint referred here, let's say you've deployed the GraphQL engine on Heroku, then this endpoint is:
 ``https://my-graphql.herokuapp.com``.
-In case you've deployed this using Docker, the URL might be ``http://xx.xx.xx.xx:8080``.
+In case you've deployed Hasura using Docker, the URL might be ``http://xx.xx.xx.xx:8080``.
 In any case, the endpoint should **not** contain the ``v1/graphql`` API path.
 It should just be the hostname and any sub-path if it is configured that way.